Legislature: Legislation

 While legislatures have nominally the sole power to create laws, the substantive extent of this power depends on details of the political system.
 In Westminster-style legislatures the executive (composed of the cabinet) can essentially pass any laws it wants, as it usually has a majority of legislators behind it, kept in check by the party whip, while committee-based legislatures in continental Europe and those in presidential systems of the Americas have more independence in drafting and amending bills.
 According to the median voter theorem laws aligned with the opinion of median voters increase political responsiveness.
+Lobbying can influence the legislature away from the median voter preferences or increase political polarization.

 Authorizing expenditure

-The origins of the power of the purse which legislatures ordinarily have in passing or denying government budgets goes back to the European assemblies of nobility which the monarchs would have to consult before raising taxes.
+The origins of the power of the purse which legislatures ordinarily have in passing or denying government budgets goes back to the European assemblies of nobility, which the monarchs would have to consult before raising taxes.
 For this power to be actually effective, the legislature should be able to amend the budget, have an effective committee system, enough time for consideration, as well as access to relevant background information.

 Oversight

 There are several ways in which the legislature can hold the executive branch (the administration or government) accountable.
-This can be done through hearings, questioning, interpellations, votes of confidence, the formation of committees.
+This can be done through hearings, questioning, interpellations, votes of confidence, and the formation of committees.
 Parliaments are usually ensured with upholding the rule of law, verifying that public funds are used accountably and efficiently as well as make government processes transparent and actions so that they can be debated by the public and its representatives.

 Agora notes that parliamentary systems or political parties in which political leaders can influence or decide which members receive top jobs can lead to passivity amongst members of the party and less challenging of leadership.
 Agora notes that this phenomenon is acute if the election of a member is dependent on the support of political leadership.